8 Reasons a Barrel Sauna is an Excellent Sauna Design

 Imagine a square and then shave down the corners to create a circle.
 In a barrel-shaped sauna, you’ll notice that there’s just as much useable space but with less overall area.
 Less overall area means less space to heat which means that the barrel sauna will heat up faster than a conventional box sauna.

 In a box-shaped sauna, the rising heat tends to collect at the ceiling.
 In a barrel-shaped sauna, it gets circulated back down along the curved walls instead of pooling near the top, creating a constant flow of evenly distributed heat throughout the sauna.

 Reason #3: It’s more energy efficient.

 Because a barrel sauna takes less time to heat and distributes the heat more evenly than a conventional box sauna, it uses less energy.
-We assist the natural energy-efficiency of a barrel design by using thick staves of Western red cedar that keep the sauna exceptionally well insulated.
+We assist the natural energy-efficiency of a barrel design by using thick lumber staves that keep the sauna exceptionally well insulated.

 Reason #4: It’s quite comfortable.

 Imagine the luxury of lounging back and allowing your spine to be cradled in the curvature of the sauna wall.
 Or you can sit up straight against the flat wall and stretch out your legs along the bench.
 We also stock a full lineup of sauna accessories including red cedar leg rests, back rests, and head rests to complement whatever sitting position you find most satisfying.

 Reason #5: The wood has room to expand and contract.

 Our barrel saunas are constructed from a series of jointed staves fitting tightly together under stainless steel bands and utilizing a minimal amount of fasteners.
 This ball-and-socket configuration allows the wood to expand in humid environments and contract in dry ones.